 ITSS is headed by the Associate Vice Chancellor of Information Technology and is located at the District Office.
 The College has a local CTSS department lead by a supervisor of IT who reports to the Vice President of Administrative Services.
-Although no direct reporting relationships exist between CTSS and ITSS, there are defined complimentary roles and responsibilities for each unit as shown in the District Delineation of Functions Map (IIIC.1.1) add latest version (add org chart).
+Although no direct reporting relationships exist between CTSS and ITSS, there are defined complimentary roles and responsibilities for each unit as shown in the District Delineation of Functions Map (IIIC.1.1).
 The CTSS department has four Information Technology Support Specialists and a Systems Administrator.